You can’t create new, innovative technology without effective data collections methods to support it.

-Clean data is the ideal situation, the data is recorded perfectly or cleaned up to be perfect.
-This can be removing the background noise of a recording so the speaker is clearer, or cropping out a stop sign so there’s nothing in the background.
+Clean data is the ideal situation.
+The data is recorded perfectly or cleaned up to be perfect.
+This can involve removing the background noise of a recording, so the speaker is clearer, or cropping out a stop sign so there’s nothing in the background.

 Raw data would include keeping all the “dirt” in the data.
 Dirt could include the trees (as in the image above), or the sound of a motorbike in an audio recording.
 Since the data is not cleansed, it can be used for the purpose of teaching technologies what to ignore, or possibly even pay attention to, in different situations.

 When using new and unfamiliar technologies or methods, things can often go wrong.
 The software fails to record, the hardware wasn’t in optimal positioning, or maybe there’s a better way to use the recording devices overall.

-Free Data Collection Resources
+Free Data Collection Methods and Resources

 Looking for resources to assist with your data collection project?
 Check out these helpful resources: